 A recent evaluation of Dr. Mazrui's scholarly contribution by other scholars is published in the book Public Intellectuals in the Politics of Global Africa (London, 2011), edited by Seifudein Adem.

 Dr. Mazrui's television work includes the widely discussed 1986 series The Africans: A Triple Heritage, (BBC and PBS).
 A book by the same title has been jointly published by BBC Publications and Little, Brown and Company.
 In 1986 the book was a best seller in Britain and was adopted or recommended by various Book Clubs in the USA, including the Book of the Month Club.
-Dr. Mazrui has also published hundreds of articles in five continents.
+Dr. Mazrui also published hundreds of articles in five continents.

-The wide range of journals in which Dr. Mazrui has been published since 1990 alone include International Affairs (London), Internationle Politik (Bonn), East African Journal of Peace and Human Rights (Kampala), Kajian Malaysia (Penang), International Journal of the Sociology of Language (Berlin), Islamic Studies (Islamabad), Foreign Affairs (New York), Revue Africaine de Developpement (Abidjan), International Journal of Refugee Law (New York), and International Political Science Journal (Oxford).
+The wide range of journals in which Dr. Mazrui published since 1990 alone include International Affairs (London), Internationle Politik (Bonn), East African Journal of Peace and Human Rights (Kampala), Kajian Malaysia (Penang), International Journal of the Sociology of Language (Berlin), Islamic Studies (Islamabad), Foreign Affairs (New York), Revue Africaine de Developpement (Abidjan), International Journal of Refugee Law (New York), and International Political Science Journal (Oxford).